jleibowitz-lacpw/presentations/potential-topics.md

-Some stuff I can try to share:
+Some stuff I can try to share or make presentations on:

 - ITIL
 - Markdown or obsidian